eugenewickett/logistigate/README.md

 a diagnostic tool with a known sensitivity and specificity.
 Detection of an SFP is recorded as "1" and no detection is recorded as "0."
-There are two types of supply-chain information available to regulators, Tracked and Untracked:
+There are two types of supply-chain information settings available to regulators, Tracked and Untracked:

 * In the Tracked case, both the upper-echelon and lower-echelon locations traversed by a product are known upon testing.